 Sophie's Choice

-Sophie's Choice doesn't need a comeback arc — it's winning at 54% across 46 matchups.
+Sophie's Choice doesn't need a comeback arc — it's winning at 51% across 79 matchups.
 But the gap between its overall record and its finals record is what makes it genuinely dangerous.
 Anchored by what many consider the single greatest screen performance ever delivered, this is a film whose title entered the language as a synonym for impossible decisions.
 On a ballot, that cultural gravity is almost impossible to vote against.
-1.1s per vote suggests strong instincts.
-Most voters arrive at this matchup already knowing which way they lean.
+Voters pick in 1.3s on average — well under the 3.5s platform norm.

 Synopsis